 That's a number no one can ignore and as many marketers are currently rethinking and reshaping their 2020 marketing plan as the year takes a hard, unexpected COVID-19 turn, here are the key cornerstone questions for revising your marketing plan in today's even more digitally accelerated world.

 7 Essential Questions to Answer on Your Marketing Action Plan

-The most effective way of making sure you include all the relevant information in a marketing plan is by answering a series of questions about the project.
+The most effective way of making sure you include all the relevant information in a modern growth marketing plan is by answering a series of questions about the project.

 The following seven are a great starting point: